We’ve all heard the speech on TV: You have the right to an attorney. If you cannot afford an attorney, one will be appointed for you.

 However, this is not always true.

-Our caring Reno and Las Vegas, Nevada criminal defense lawyers have the experience, time and resources to devote to your representation.
+Our Las Vegas criminal defense lawyers have the experience, time and resources to devote to your representation.
 We offer flexible payment options and a variety of services – including consultation if you choose to represent yourself in Nevada.